jacobecox/templates/tyk/versions/1.0.0/README.md

 Tyk API Gateway is an open-source API management platform that controls, secures, and monitors API traffic.

-This template creates a Tyk API Gateway workload, the entry point that routes and manages API traffic.
-It also provisions Redis which operates as the backing store for tokens, analytics, rate-limits, and state, and Redis Sentinel which provides automatic Redis failover and high availability.
+In addition to creating a Tyk API Gateway workload, the template also provisions Redis which operates as the backing store for tokens, analytics, rate-limits, and state, and Redis Sentinel which provides automatic Redis failover and high availability.

 ## Important
 Please read the instructions below carefully before configuring and installing.